Q: Where does the cycle challenge take place?

 A: See a travel nurse and doctor at least 6-8 weeks before travel.
 You should visit your local GP for advice if necessary.
-Unless you travelled recently to a similar destination it is almost certain you will need inoculations.
+Unless you travelled recently to a similar destination it is almost certain you will need vaccinations.
 Two absolute must-haves are a vaccination certificate for yellow fever which is required for entry into Sierra Leone and Liberia and anti-malarial drugs.

-Q: Travel and health insurance
+Q: What about travel and health insurance?